DanielGoncalves666/CellularAutomatonExperimentPlotter/README.md

 #### Forcing over values

 In some instances of **contours** graphics, certain values may not be colored correctly.
 In these cases, the `--force-over-values` option can be used to ensure they are properly colored.

+#### Wall and obstacle value

+In the **environment_heatmap** graphic, values equal and above a certain threshold are considered as a wall or obstacle and colored outside the colorbar range.
+The default value for this feature is 1000, but can be altered using the `--wall-threshold` option.

 ## Program Architecture